creare-com/podpac/doc/source/settings.md

 # activate the PODPAC environment, using anaconda
 $ conda activate podpac

+# open jupyter lab
+$ jupyter lab

-# start a ipython interpreter
+# or start a ipython interpreter
 $ ipython
 ```